bywords/bywords.github.io/_pages/about.md

   - /about.html
 ---

 I am an assistant professor at the School of AI Convergence, Soongsil University.
-I am the PI of [HUMANE Lab](https://ssu-humane.github.io), aiming to develop human-centered data and language technologies.
+I am the PI of [HUMANE Lab](https://ssu-humane.github.io).
-Our group tackles online social problems, such as misinformation and hate speech, by developing data-centric technologies based on language and/or vision, centered around human values.
+Our group aims to tackle online social problems, such as misinformation and hate speech, by developing data-centric technologies based on language and/or vision centered around human values.

 Before joining Soongsil University, I was a postdoc at UCLA and QCRI.
 I received my Ph.D. in Web Science from KAIST in 2018.
 My research has been published at premier computer science/interdisciplinary venues (AAAI, ACL, WWW, ICWSM, etc.).